What is ISO 27001:2018 Information Security Management System?

 - Its implementation is a benefit for the organization so that the certified body does not need to make an extra effort to satisfy external audits.

-– This certification controls and manages risk in an organized and appropriate manner to the business.
+- This certification controls and manages risk in an organized and appropriate manner for the business.

 - Built into this ISMS management system is a continuous implementation cycle.